goradd/got/README.md

 	- o: The output directory.
 If not specified, files will be output at the same location as the corresponding template.
 	- t fileType: If set, will process all files in the current directory with this suffix.
 If not set, you must specify the files at the end of the command line.
 	- i: Run `goimports` on the output files, rather than `go fmt`
-	- I directories:  A list of semicolon separated directories to use as the search path for include files.
+	- I directories and/or files:  A list of semicolon separated directories and/or files.
+If a directory, it is used as the search path for include files.
+If a file, it is automatically added to the front of every file that is processed.
 Directories are searched in the order specified and first matching file will be used.
-If not specified, it will look in the current directory.
+It will always look in the current directory last unless the current directory is specified in the list in another location.

 example:
 	got -t got -i -o /templates